-Families can also complete a paper form and post it to Mornington Peninsula Council.
-Registration forms are provided by CRES to the kindergarten service and distributed to families.
+Families can also complete a paper form and post it to [CRES Provider].
+Registration forms are provided by [CRES Provider] to the kindergarten service and distributed to families.
 A separate registration form must be completed for each child.

 Families cannot register directly with the kindergarten that are part of the CRES, they must go through the centralised registration process.
-Kindergarten's can direct families to register through Mornington Peninsula Council and assist them to complete the registration.
+Kindergarten's can direct families to register through [CRES Provider] and assist them to complete the registration.

 To fill out the registration form, families will need to provide information about themselves and their child.
 At this stage they do not need to attach any supporting documentation.
 They will need a credit card (to pay the registration fee).
-The fee can also be paid in person at Mornington Peninsula Council Office.
+The fee can also be paid in person at [council office].
 This fee is waived for all families and carers eligible for Priority of Access allocation.

-The registration form asks families for:
+The registration form may ask families for: